library(dplyr)

 Confidence level used: 0.95

-Notice we get a message that the estimated means for ‘nitrogen’ are averaged over the levels of ‘management’ and ‘variety’.
-So we need to be careful about how we interpret these estimates.
+Notice we get a message that the estimated means for ‘nitrogen x variety’ are averaged over the levels of ‘management’.
+So we need to be careful about this while making conslusions/recommendations.